Saturday, July 13, 2024

 Jews considered unburied bodies to be a violation of religious law, particularly in Jerusalem and during Passover.
 The Romans were aware of this sensitivity.
 In some cases, crucified bodies could be given to family members or others for burial if permission was requested from the Roman governor.
 But Jesus's "family," his disciples abandoned him at the cross.
 According to the Gospel accounts, Jesus's disciples abandoned Him at the time of His arrest and crucifixion.
 Mark 14:50 states, "Then everyone deserted Him and fled".
 This desertion was prophesied by Jesus, who said, "I will strike the Shepherd, and the sheep of the flock will be scattered" (Matthew 26:31)

-This means that if not for two prominent Jewish leaders, Joseph of Arimathea and Nicodemus, Jesus's body would not even been in a tomb and wrapped in a burial shroud.
+This means that if not for two prominent Jewish leaders, Joseph of Arimathea and Nicodemus, Jesus's body would not have been in a tomb and wrapped in a burial shroud.

 What I am saying it that Jesus made arrangements for his burial according to prophecy.
 Like the donkey in Matthew 21.2, Jesus made arrangements for his body to be cared for in a specific way in order to fulfill prophecy.